All-India Muslim League: Campaign for Pakistan

-Until 1937, the Muslim League had remained an organisation of elite Indian Muslims.
+The Muslim League's earliest base was the United Provinces.
+There local leaders successfully mobilised Muslims in the late 1930s.
+Until 1937, the Muslim League remained an organisation of elite Indian Muslims.
 The Muslim League leadership then began mass mobilisation and it then became a popular party with the Muslim masses in the 1940s, especially after the Lahore Resolution.
 Under Jinnah's leadership, its membership grew to over two million and became more religious and even separatist in its outlook.

-The Muslim League's earliest base was the United Provinces, where they successfully mobilised the religious community in the late 1930s.
-Jinnah worked closely with local politicians, however, there was a lack of uniform political voice by the League during the 1938–1939 Madhe Sahaba riots in Lucknow.
 From 1937 onwards, the Muslim League and Jinnah attracted large crowds throughout India in its processions and strikes.
+It did not yet have enough authority, however, to overcome tensions within the Muslim community, such as those exhibited during the Madhe Sahaba Agitation between 1938 and 1939 in Lucknow.

 At a League conference in Lahore in 1940, Jinnah said:

 In Lahore, the Muslim League formally recommitted itself to creating an independent Muslim state which would include Sindh, Punjab, Baluchistan, the North West Frontier Province, and Bengal, and which would be "wholly autonomous and sovereign".
 The Lahore Resolution, moved by the sitting Chief Minister of Bengal A. K. Fazlul Huq, was adopted on 23 March 1940, and its principles formed the foundation for Pakistan's first constitution.
 In the Indian provincial elections of 1946, the Muslim League won 425 out of 476 seats reserved for Muslims (and about 89.2% of Muslim votes) on a policy of creating the independent state of Pakistan, and with an implied threat of secession if this was not granted.
 Congress, led by Gandhi and Nehru, remained adamantly opposed to dividing India.

 In opposition to the Lahore Resolution, the All India Azad Muslim Conference gathered in Delhi in April 1940 to voice its support for a united India.
 Its members included several Islamic organisations in India, as well as 1400 nationalist Muslim delegates; the "attendance at the Nationalist meeting was about five times than the attendance at the League meeting."
 The All-India Muslim League worked to try to silence those Muslims who stood against the partition of India, often using "intimidation and coercion".
-For example, Deobandi scholar Maulana Syed Husain Ahmad Madani traveled across British India, spreading the idea he wrote about in his book, Composite Nationalism and Islam, which stood for Hindu-Muslim unity and opposed the concept of a partition of India; while he was doing this, members of the pro-separatist Muslim League attacked Madani and disturbed his rallies.
+For example, Deobandi scholar Hussain Ahmad Madani travelled across British India, spreading the idea he wrote about in his book, Composite Nationalism and Islam, which stood for Hindu-Muslim unity and opposed the concept of a partition of India; while he was doing this, members of the pro-separatist Muslim League attacked Madani and disturbed his rallies.
 The murder of the All India Azad Muslim Conference leader Allah Bakhsh Soomro in 1943 further solidified the All-India Muslim League to demand the creation of Pakistan.